 Chef Matt McCallister insists, "if you look at some of the stuff we're doing, it's all very simple."
 He's dressing a plate of raw scallops with sumac vinaigrette, explaining that he foraged for the sumac last summer, then made it into vinegar.
 The scallops are dotted with ham aioli and celery leaves.
 By the time he's done, the colorless raw scallops have become a work of colorful art.
 "I still think people eat with their eyes first," the chef says, "and that's never gonna change."

-McCallister's much anticipated restaurant Homewood — the most anticipated restaurant on this list — is going to serve food that's less fussy than his stunning Design District restaurant FT33, which closed last summer.
-"I think this touches the pulse of Dallas better," McCallister says of Homewood, which is moving into a renovated Beck's Prime burger joint in Highland Park.
+McCallister's much anticipated restaurant Homewood — one that earned a rare 4-star restaurant review — serves food that's less fussy than his stunning Design District restaurant FT33, which closed last summer.
+"I think this touches the pulse of Dallas better," McCallister says of Homewood, which moved into a renovated Beck's Prime burger joint in Highland Park.
 The restaurant is intended to be more of a simple, "honest" approach than FT33, one where "you won't need a dictionary to decipher the menu," McCallister says.
-Still, expect Homewood to be exceptionally curated.
-When diners finally get a menu in their hands, it'll have been reworked more than 40 times.
+Still, Homewood is exceptionally curated.

-Popular San Francisco ramen restaurant Marufuku has chosen Frisco as the location for its first franchise.
+Popular San Francisco ramen restaurant Marufuku chose Frisco as the location for its first franchise.
 In California, the ramen shop draws lines of people out the door, and its franchise partners want to see if Texans will eat it up with the same fervor.
-"Texas, we feel, is a very important market for us," says Carlos Herrador, executive vice president of franchise operations.
+"Texas, we feel, is a very important market for us," says Carlos Herrador, executive vice president of franchise operations, before the shop opened.
 Marufuku specializes in chicken paitan and Hakata-style tonkotsu ramen.
-Manager Phil Guo explains that making the perfect broth "takes a lot of time, a lot of love, a lot of passion," and chefs at Marufuku spend as many as 20 hours making the pork broth.
-Marufuku will be surrounded in Frisco by Asian-owned restaurants like 85C Bakery, 99 Ranch Market and Daiso Japan.
+Manager Phil Guo explains that creating the perfect broth "takes a lot of time, a lot of love, a lot of passion," and chefs at Marufuku spend as many as 20 hours making the pork broth.
+Marufuku is surrounded in Frisco by Asian-owned restaurants like 85C Bakery, 99 Ranch Market and Daiso Japan.
+It's part of a wave of new ramen shops opening in North Texas.

 - Cuisine: Ramen